Full Home Inspection Services

 Wind Mitigation Inspection

-During a Wind Mitigation Inspection, we will inspect the home for signs of hurricane protection.
-Usually, a wind mitigation inspection is requested to determine which credit(s) apply to a home.
-During a wind mitigation inspection, a certified inspector looks for key features and add-ons that reduce the amount of damage your home may suffer in the event of a hurricane or strong windstorm.
-These features might include, Impact doors & windows, hurricane panels, accordions shutters, etc. See the required form here:
+During a Wind Mitigation Inspection, we evaluate the home for features that provide hurricane protection.
+This inspection is typically conducted to determine which wind mitigation credits may apply to the property.
+A certified inspector will assess key structural elements and protective add-ons designed to minimize wind damage during a hurricane or severe storm.
+These features may include impact-rated doors and windows, hurricane panels, accordion shutters, and other approved wind-resistant components.
+See the required form here:

 Wind Mitigation 1802 form